Danielx927/Embedded-Sys/README.md

 5. Flash `final_demo.uf2` to your Robo Pico
 6. Test the robot on a line following path

+## MQTT Telemetry and Dashboard

+The robot connects to a Mosquitto broker running on the laptop.
+Parameters such as SSID, password, broker IP address and publish interval are defined in `config.h`.

+### Telemetry Topics

+Telemetry is published under the `car/telemetry` namespace:

+- `car/telemetry/state`
+  Current high-level robot state, for example `FOLLOWING`, `RECOVERY`, `OBSTACLE_STOPPED`, `DETOUR_REJOIN`.

+- `car/telemetry/speed`
+  Average forward speed in meters per second.

+- `car/telemetry/distance`
+  Total distance travelled in meters.

+- `car/telemetry/heading`
+  IMU heading in degrees.

+- `car/telemetry/line_error`
+  Normalised line position error used by the line-following controller.

+- `car/telemetry/barcode`
+  Last decoded barcode value, published when a new code is detected.

+- `car/telemetry/obstacle/distance`
+  Measured distance to the obstacle at detection time.

+- `car/telemetry/obstacle/left_extent`
+  Lateral extent of the obstacle on the left side from the scan.

+- `car/telemetry/obstacle/right_extent`
+  Lateral extent of the obstacle on the right side from the scan.

+- `car/telemetry/obstacle/path`
+  Recommended path chosen during detour, for example `LEFT`, `RIGHT`, or `BLOCKED`.

+### Using the HTML Dashboard

+1. Start Mosquitto on the laptop with:
+   - TCP listener on port `1883`
+   - WebSockets listener on port `9001`

+2. Open `dashboard.html` in a modern browser (Chrome or Edge).

+3. Enter the broker IP address used by the Pico (for example `192.168.137.1`) and click **Connect**.

+4. Once the Pico is running and connected, the dashboard displays:

+   - Real time speed, distance, heading and line error
+   - Current movement state and last decoded barcode
+   - Obstacle distance, chosen path and left or right extents when a detour is triggered

+This satisfies the requirement that the MQTT dashboard shows real time line position, barcode events, movement states and obstacle data.

 ## Key Differences from Single-Core Implementation